 |

-| A Top-down Approach to Multi-name Credit by Kay Giesecke of Stanford University, and June 6, 2008 Abstract: A multi-name credit derivative is a security tied to an underlying portfolio of corporate bonds or other credit-sensitive securities.
-It enables investors to buy and sell protection against the default losses in the portfolio.
-The value of a multiname derivative depends on the distribution of portfolio loss at multiple horizons.
-Intensity-based models of the loss point process that are specified without reference to the portfolio constituents determine this distribution in terms of few economically meaningful parameters, and lead to tractable credit derivatives valuation relations that can be addressed by a variety of efficient methods.
-This paper proposes random thinning to extend the reach of these models beyond the portfolio level.
-Random thinning decomposes the portfolio loss process into the sum of its constituent loss processes, and allocates aggregate portfolio risk to sub-portfolios.
-We show that any loss process can be thinned, and that the associated thinning process is a probabilistic model for the next-to-default.
-We derive a formula for the constituent default probability in terms of the thinning process and the portfolio intensity, and show how to evaluate it for a large family of portfolio intensity models.
-This formula facilitates consistent pricing and calibration of constituent and portfolio credit derivatives, which we demonstrate by fitting a familiar stand-alone model of the portfolio loss to market rates of CDX index, tranche and constituent single-name credit swaps.
+| A Top-down Approach to Multi-name Credit by Kay Giesecke of Stanford University, February 2010 Abstract: A multi-name credit derivative is a security that is tied to an underlying portfolio of corporate bonds and has payoffs that depend on the loss due to default in the portfolio.
+The value of a multi-name derivative depends on the distribution of portfolio loss at multiple horizons.
+Intensity-based models of the loss point process that are specified without reference to the portfolio constituents determine this distribution in terms of few economically meaningful parameters, and lead to computationally tractable derivatives valuation problems.
+However, these models are silent about the portfolio constituent risks.
+They cannot be used to address applications that are based on the relationship between portfolio and component risks, for example, constituent risk hedging.
+This paper develops a method that extends these models to the constituents.
+We use random thinning to decompose the portfolio intensity into a sum of constituent intensities.
+We show that a thinning process, which allocates the portfolio intensity to constituents, uniquely exists and is a probabilistic model for the next-to-default.
+We derive a formula for the constituent default probability in terms of the thinning process and the portfolio intensity, and develop a semi-analytical transform approach to evaluate it.
+The formula leads to a calibration scheme for the thinning processes, and an estimation scheme for constituent hedge sensitivities.
+An empirical analysis for September 2008 shows that the constituent hedges generated by our method outperform the hedges prescribed by the Gaussian copula model, which is widely used in practice.
 Keywords: dependent defaults, portfolio loss, credit derivative, point process, compensator, intensity, random thinning.
-Books Referenced in this Paper: (what is this?)
-Download paper (382K PDF) 30 pages [Home] [CDO Papers] |
+Published in: Operations Research, Vol. 59, No. 2, (March-April 2011), pp. 283-300.
+Books Referenced in this paper: (what is this?) |